-Here at Homevisitwills we are extremely concerned that two-thirds of adults do not have a valid will.
-This potentially means they are leaving families with serious problems if they die.
+Here at Homevisitwills we are concerned that many adult Western Australians do not have a valid Will, potentially leaving families with serious problems if they die.

-The survey conducted found that probably half of the WA population have got a will, but when people were asked if they died tomorrow whether they would be happy with their estate distributed as set out in their will, they said no,”.
+A survey in Western Australia found that probably half of the WA adult population has a Will, but when people were asked if they died tomorrow whether they would be happy with their estate distributed as set out in their will, they said “no”.

-If you have minor children under 18 you want to be able to say how those children are to be cared for if you do pass away.
+If you have minor children under 18, you might want to be able to say how those children are to be cared for if you do pass away.

 In a valid and up to date Will you can appoint guardians for your minor children.